ethan-zieba/swarm/README.md

 - Pangolin - Modern Reverse Proxy product for homelabs and pre-prod environments
 - Authentik - Simple SSO
 - GlusterFS - Replicated and distributed storage

+# Getting Started

+1. Install a basic Debian 12 on each host
+2. Create an "ansible" user on cyril, and a "management" user on the other hosts, all with passwordless sudo
+3. Create an ssh ed25519 keypair for ansible@cyril, push its public key on the other hosts management account
+4. Install ansible and ansible posix on cyril [using pipx and ansible-galaxy](https://github.com/ethan-zieba/swarm/blob/docs/docs/2_DEPLOYMENT/ANSIBLE.md#installing-ansible)
+5. Further instructions to come...